 How to Report: If this is an emergency, please call 9-1-1 from a landline.
 The UMass Police Department can be reached at (413) 545-2121 for non-emergencies.
 The Center for Women and Community has a Sexual Assault Support and Advocacy (SASA) Hotline available 24/7: at (413) 545-0800.

-Reports or complaints of sexual harassment under Title IX should be directed to the Title IX Coordinator, Kerri Thompson Tillett, Associate Vice Chancellor for Equal Opportunity.
+Reports or complaints of sexual harassment under Title IX should be directed to the Title IX Coordinator, Kerri Thompson Tillett, Associate Vice Chancellor for Equal Opportunity and Access.
 Any person may report sex discrimination, sexual violence, dating violence, domestic violence, stalking, and other sexual misconduct including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment).